Paul Waaktaar-Savoy: Savoy

-With his wife, he has produced many CDs as the band Savoy.
+With his wife Lauren Savoy, and drummer Frode Unneland, he has produced many CDs as the band Savoy.
 In 2001 Waaktaar released his fourth studio album, "Reasons to Stay Indoors", which was again a big success in Norway.
 On 30 August 2004, Savoy released their fifth studio album called 'Savoy' through their own label, Eleventeen Records.

-Together with his wife, and drummer Frode Unneland, he has performed in the band Savoy.
-Savoy have achieved great success in Norway, selling over 300,000 records.
-They have been nominated for Spellemannprisen (Norwegian equivalent of the Grammy Award) four times and have won three times.
-A-ha's version of the song "Velvet" appears in the film One Night at McCool's and "Whalebone" appears in the highly acclaimed Norwegian film Hawaii, Oslo.
+Savoy achieved great success in Norway, selling over 300,000 records.
+They have been nominated for Spellemannprisen (Norwegian equivalent of the Grammy Award) four times and have won three times. a-ha's version of the song "Velvet" appears in the film One Night at McCool's and "Whalebone" appears in the highly acclaimed Norwegian film Hawaii, Oslo.

 Weathervane

 With Jimmy Gnecco he presented Weathervane as a new project in June 2011.
 Their self-titled single (Weathervane) appears on the soundtrack for the movie Headhunters (based on the book "Hodejegerne" by Jo Nesbø).